tliron/rust-compris/CPS.md

 ]
 ```

 Byte arrays are Base64-encoded strings.
-Here it's used as a value in a map:
+Here we use bytes as a value in a map:

 ```json
 {"binary content": {"$hint.bytes": "SGVsbG8sIHdvcmxk"}}
 ```

-Maps are arrays where each element is a map entry, an array of the key and value (always
+Maps are arrays in which each element is a map entry, itself an array of the key and value
-length 2).
+(always length 2).
 Here we combine it with other hints:

 ```json
 "$hint.map": [